grafana/grafana/docs/sources/tutorials/grafana-fundamentals/index.md

 1. Click **Apply**.
 Grafana displays the Annotations list, with your new annotation.
 1. Click the **Go back** arrow to return to your dashboard.
 1. At the top of your dashboard, there is now a toggle with the name **Errors** to display the results of the newly created annotation query.
-Press it so that it's enabled.

 The log lines returned by your query are now displayed as annotations in the graph.